KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 during embodiment
 and again at reintegration.

-If coherence falls below the threshold,
+If coherence moves beneath the threshold,
-this feedback loop dissolves.
+the feedback loop dissolves.
 Synthesis is no longer possible —
-and experience is lost to dispersion.
+and experience is **lost to dispersion**.

-These experiences are not evaluated.
+These moments are not judged.
 They are either integrated
-into the deeper coherence —
+into deeper coherence —
-or they fragment and fall away.
+or they fragment and collapse.

 ⚫◎⇋